richardfeeney7/Programming-for-Data-Analysis/README.md

 4. Once in the correct location type Jupyter Lab or Jupyter Notebook into the command like.
 This will open a web server where you can access the files.
 Depending on the settings this might open Internet Explorer, I would recommend closing that web page and use the web address that you can see in the command line. <br><br>
 5. When you open the web server and can view my project file, open the <u><b><i>.ipynb</i></b></u> document to view the project. <br><br>
 <br><br>
+6. If you want to view the <u><b><i>.ipynb</i></b></u> file using GitHub but loading is unsuccessful, please use the following link :  https://nbviewer.jupyter.org/github/richardfeeney7/Programming-for-Data-Analysis/blob/master/numpy.random.ipynb
 </div>
 <hr>